Does the thought of a person or group changing your nonprofit beyond recognition send shivers down your spine?

 Whatever it may be, build your non-negotiables into your corporate documents and include language in your bylaws about how board members can (and cannot) make changes to those aspects.

 One way our nonprofit attorneys accomplish this for some clients is by adding “founder protection language” to their bylaws and articles of incorporation.
 This sets up a structure for your board of directors that grants founding directors the most staying power, allowing institutional knowledge and founding values to be carried on longer.
 This structure splits the board into two tiers: we’ll call them founding directors vs. ordinary directors.
+If you’d like founder protection language drafted, our nonprofit attorneys do this regularly, so reach out to us.

 Your founding directors are people you recruited with your core values and united vision.
 Founder protection language: